Bike clutch – Different types explained with pros & cons

 Slipper Clutch

-The slipper clutch (also known as a back-torque limiter clutch)is one of the different types of clutch that prevents engine over-revving and rear-wheel hop under challenging bike braking scenarios and aggressive gear downshifting.
+The slipper clutch (also known as a back-torque limiter clutch) is one of the different types of clutches that prevent engine over-revving and rear-wheel hop under challenging bike braking scenarios and aggressive gear downshifting.
 The slipper clutch allows the clutch to slip partially until the engine speed matches the vehicle’s speed.
-The primary function of a slipper clutch is to control the bike’s rear wheel under hard braking and downshifting scenarios.
-In vehicles equipped with a standard clutch, the engine braking force is transmitted to the rear wheel via its chain drive, which causes the rear wheel to wobble and may eventually lose traction.
-Some models of KTM and Bajaj have slipper clutch equipped with the engine.
+The primary function of a slipper clutch is to control the rear wheel of the bike during hard braking and downshifting scenarios.

 Pros of slipper clutch